EntropyAG/AK-global-range-simulator/README.md

 Now we need to put a bunch of target dummies, so that we can send those adorable puppies to murder them!

 Click on the **Add Dummy** button and you will see a new section pop up.
-Within it, you can set the maximum HP, resistance (RES) and position of the dummy.
+Within it, you can set the maximum HP of the dummy.

 If you want to add more dummies, you can click **Add Dummy** again or if you don't want to copy the stats/position again, you can click **Duplicate** on an existing one!